plannies-mate/plannies-kit/IMPLEMENTATION.md

 - No test directories remain
 - No binary files remain
 - No .git directories remain
-- Required scraper files still exist in all but at most 5 repos
+- Required scraper files still exist in all EXCEPT at most 5 repos

 ### lib/analyze.rb